 When brainstorming your lead scoring criteria, give some thought to which website pages you think are the most important.
 Of course, this is partially common sense.
 If someone is looking at a pricing or demo page, they are likely farther down the funnel – and those pages should be worth more points.
 But there are other pages, like case studies and customer stories, a portfolio of work, or industry-specific pages that shouldn’t be left out of the scoring process.

-A word to the wise: If you have the data available to you in your CRM, take a look at the timelines from the HubSpot contact records corresponding with your top customers – or at least those who converted as a result of your inbound marketing efforts.
+If you have the data available to you in your CRM, take a look at the timelines from the HubSpot contact records corresponding with your top customers – or at least those who converted as a result of your inbound marketing efforts.
 Do you notice any trends?
 Which pages did your customers view before the deal was sealed?
 Are there any pages or posts that have popped up in sales conversations?
-Give this site content a little lead scoring weight, as well.
+Give this content a little lead scoring weight, as well.

-With respect to HubSpot’s contact property “Original Source Type,” take a moment to figure out which channels have historically performed the best for your business.
+With respect to HubSpot’s contact property, “Original Source,” take a moment to figure out which channels have historically performed the best for your business.
 Which sources have consistently delivered the most qualified leads over time?
 If there is a clear pattern, you know where to allocate those points.
-If the data is relatively inconclusive, the source “Direct Traffic” typically indicates that the potential buyer specifically is searching for YOUR company by typing in the URL, which is enough reason to award these contacts a couple more points.
+If the data is relatively inconclusive, the source “Direct Traffic” typically indicates that the potential buyer is explicitly searching for YOUR company by typing in the URL, which is enough reason to award these contacts a couple more points.

-A word to the wise: If you have some strong referral websites working in your favor, you can also specify which ones should receive points.
-For example, Precision Marketing Group receives a fair amount of referrals from our HubSpot Agency Partner listing, and many of those referrals have become sales opportunities and customers.
-Therefore, any lead coming from a URL containing that site is awarded a good amount of points in our own lead scoring system.
-If your business partners with another company, or has a listing on a popular industry website, rate those referrals accordingly.
+If you have some robust referral websites working in your favor, you can also specify which ones should receive points.
+For example, Precision Marketing Group gets a fair amount of referrals from our HubSpot Agency Partner listing, and many of those referrals have become sales opportunities and customers.
+Therefore, any lead coming from a URL containing that site is awarded a good amount of points in our lead scoring system.
+If your business partners with another company or has a popular industry website listing, rate those referrals accordingly.

 Engagement ties into examining the implicit behavioral data you’ve collected about a contact.
 When coming up with engagement-based lead scoring criteria, it’s best to include as much you can: email opens and clicks, blog comments, the number of visits to the site, the number of pages viewed while on the site, social post interactions, and the list goes on.
 These attributes will often help you prioritize one lead over another, all other things being equal.

-One important piece of data to incorporate is the age of the last email touch.
-It’s safe to assume contacts that are regularly opening and clicking emails from you are more engaged than those who are not doing this.
+One crucial piece of data to incorporate is the age of the last email touch.
+It’s safe to assume contacts regularly opening and clicking emails from you are more engaged than those who are not doing this.
 Account for this in your lead scoring by setting up some parameters that represent the amount of time it’s been since the last open or click.

 1. Have an in-depth conversation with sales.

-You also should discuss with Sales their current definitions of an MQL and SQL.
+You also should discuss with Sales their current definitions of MQL and SQL.
 Most importantly, what do they consider sales qualified?
 Is it someone who reaches out and essentially asks to be contacted?
-Is it someone who is downloading a particular piece of content, or viewing the demo or pricing page more than once?
+Is it someone downloading a particular piece of content or viewing the demo or pricing page more than once?
 Or even just once?
-It’s important to get their take on what an SQL means to them so that you can create the right point ranges for your scoring process.
+It’s essential to get their take on what SQL means to them so that you can create the right point ranges for your scoring process.
 (More on that later...)

 Finally, make sure you have a clear picture about who you’re targeting – and how this translates into the data you can collect on your forms.
 If your forms need to start presenting more specific questions, then create new custom contact properties that you can queue up in smart forms for returning visitors.
-It’s important to know who you're already raking into the database, but it’s just as important to know who you and your sales team WANT to attract, and then to award more points to contact properties and behaviors that reflect that ideal buyer.
+It’s important to know who you're already raking into the database.
+Still, it’s just as important to know who you and your sales team WANT to attract and then to award more points to contact properties and behaviors that reflect that ideal buyer.

 2. Talk to your best customers.

 Switching gears, one of the most critical things you can do to build an accurate lead scoring system is to talk to a few of your favorite customers who you know will be honest with you.
-Ask them about what sold them on your business, particularly regarding the website and any content marketing material to which they were exposed.
+Ask them about what sold them on your business, particularly regarding the website and any content marketing material they were exposed to.

 You could also analyze four or five of the most recently closed deals.
 Who was the point person?
-Look at that contact’s history in their contact record and check out how they came to arrive at the site, what they downloaded to become a lead, and any other noticeable patterns about their page views, engagement, and form submissions.
-Looking at the buyer’s journey can help you make decisions about what materials have the greatest impact on lead-to-customer conversion.
+Look at that contact’s history in their contact record and check out how they arrived at the site, what they downloaded to become a lead, and any other noticeable patterns about their page views, engagement, and form submissions.
+Looking at the buyer’s journey can help you decide what materials have the most significant impact on lead-to-customer conversion.

 3. Consult your analytics.

-Digging into your website analytics may also help you out with your lead scoring endeavors – particularly page performance and attribution reports.
-If there is a certain blog, site page or landing page that is generating a lot of views and conversion assists, you should probably give that page some extra lead scoring love.
+Digging into your website analytics may also help you with your lead scoring endeavors – particularly page performance and attribution reports.
+If there is a particular blog, site page, or landing page generating a lot of views and conversion assists, you should probably give that page some extra lead scoring love.
 Is there a Call-to-Action button that’s continually driving people to convert on bottom-of-the-funnel forms?
-Albeit a small component of your website, it makes sense to add a click of that CTA into your criteria.
+Albeit a small component of your website, adding a click of that CTA into your criteria makes sense.

-Now it’s time to actually score your positive and negative attributes.
-Determine which content is associated with the top, middle and bottom of your funnel and assign point values to them accordingly.
+Now it’s time to score your positive and negative attributes.
+Determine which content is associated with the top, middle, and bottom of your funnel and assign point values accordingly.
 Here’s a simple rubric you can use to get started with rating your form submissions:

-First, let’s quickly dispel a couple common lead scoring myths.
+First, let’s quickly dispel a couple of common lead scoring myths.